 Confidentiality is an underlying principle of school social work.
 However, at times it may be necessary for the school social worker to share confidential information that is relevant to the educational needs of the student.
 This information is specific to academics and/or affects the social-emotional well-being of the student.
-Information is not shared with outside providers without a signed release from a guardian.
-It is the preference of the school social work program to inform parents of social work support for individual students.
+Information is not shared with outside providers without a signed release from a parent/guardian.
+It is the preference of the school to inform parents of social work support for individual students.

 Exceptions to these rules of confidentiality involve:

 - safety concerns (e.g., someone is a danger to themselves, a danger to others and/or someone is endangering a child)

 In addition, there may be acknowledgement of a student accessing school social work in the student information system.